Saturday, August 27, 2016

 Florence, Galleria degli Uffizi

 Monica then had the sorrow of seeing Augustine adopt a dissolute lifestyle, even as he advanced more and more in his studies.
-Restless and dissatisfied with the old gods, but not interested in the Christian vision of God, Augustine drifted until he became involved with the Manicheans.
-This was a form of Gnosticism that was an outgrowth of Eastern, especially of Iranian, thinking.
+Restless and dissatisfied with the old gods, but not interested in the Christian vision of God, he drifted until he became involved with the Manicheans.
+This was a form of Gnosticism that was an outgrowth of Eastern, especially of Persian, thinking.
 It was very influential in the early years following the recognition of Christianity and was quite a threat to it.
 For the Manicheans the cosmos is divided into two equal and warring principles: light and dark.
 The light is good and the dark is evil.
 Light is identified with the spirit or the soul, while the darkness is identified with the physical or the body.
 Since Christianity also uses the metaphors of light and darkness, it was sometimes not so easy to tell them apart at first.
 It is only through the working out of the principles of each that the differences become apparent, for, where Christianity declares that the world of created things, including man, is good in itself and pleases God, Manicheanism held that the world of created things, being physical, is evil.

 Benozzo Gozzoli, Saint Augustine Leaving His Mother